7 Key Design Tips for Effective Landing Pages

 It is imperative that your landing pages are designed for mobile.
 This facilitates the conversion of your mobile-based visitors as it becomes easy for them to engage your landing page and convert even they are on the go.

 In a world where many things can be purchased at a single click, trust is something you should build on.
-That is why you should never underestimate the power of testimonials and trust badges.
+The first thing to do to earn trust is by providing a secure connection on your website.
+Thus, making sure that your website does not have any SSL connection issue is essential, followed by word of mouth.
+You should never underestimate the power of testimonials and trust badges.
 Studies have shown that consumers rely heavily on testimonials from actual users before they make a purchase decision.

 Testimonials from actual people lend credibility to your landing pages and your product.
 In fact, 83% of 1,001 Americans said in a 2018 word-of-mouth marketing research that they are likely to purchase a product or a service if a family member or a friend recommends it.
 Testimonials are basically word-of-mouth but on a grander scale.